Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 Education and work

-Liverpool Prison runs several industrial workshops providing employment for residents.
+Liverpool Prison runs several industrial workshops providing employment for prisoners.
 These include the leather workshop, which produces leather goods for prisons, and the laundry, which processes internal and external commercial cleaning contracts.

 Liverpool Prison also offers a range of social and personal development courses focusing on rehabilitation and self-improvement.